-- For Articulate 360, make sure to select the Web option instead of LMS option, which you'll see in the instructions linked above.
+- Regardless of which version of Storyline you are using, make sure to select the Web option instead of LMS option when exporting your content, which is explained in the 'Optional' set of instructions in the above article.
 Also, make sure to select publish as HTML5-only output.
 This is the recommended publishing format to ensure compatibility with all major browsers on desktop and mobile devices.

 - Ensure that you've set the files to be published for web distribution.

 - Make sure that you uncheck the Enable Reporting option for your project when exporting.
 Visit Setting up Preference in Adobe Captivate for details on where to find that setting.

 - Compress the components into a .zip file to be uploaded to Thinkific.

 Exporting Content from iSpring

 - To export iSpring Files for Thinkific, open your iSpring project and follow iSpring's Help Center article on Publishing to My Computer.

 - Make sure you select HTML5 as your format of choice under Output Options.

 Note: Internet Explorer 8 does not support HTML5.

 Once you have exported your file for web, it can be added to Thinkific in 2 ways: